yairgil/azure-docs/articles/azure-monitor/platform/alerts-smart-detections-migration.md

 ## Migrate your Smart Detection using the Azure portal

-You can apply the migration of your Smart Detection to alerts on a specific Application resource at a time.
+You can apply the migration of your Smart Detection to alerts on a specific Application Insights resource at a time.

 To migrate an Application Insights resource Smart Detection to alerts, take the following steps: